fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzurePublicIP.md

 # Set-AzurePublicIP

 ## SYNOPSIS
-Adds a Public IP to an azure_2 virtual machine.
+Adds a Public IP to an Azure virtual machine.

 ## SYNTAX